LieBtrau/MegawattKS_Radio_Design_101/README.md

 So this was interesting and good news, because I could use the small wire-wound inductor as the S21 wasn't too high.
 I had a long-term plan for making this receiver as small as possible.

 The next step was to measure the input impedance of the amplifier and design a matching network to match it to a 50 Ohm antenna, and then see how close it comes to the one that is the ideal network predicted by QucsStudio.

+### Project 2: Local Oscillator and Mixer

+In the "Radio Design 101" series, the presenter describes how to build an oscillator from an amplifier.
+This sounded interesting; but I also saw this as an opportunity to add a microcontroller to my project, and I really enjoy working with microcontrollers!

+So, I bought an [Si5351 breakout](https://learn.adafruit.com/adafruit-si5351-clock-generator-breakout) board from Adafruit, which had the benefit of already coming with an easy-to-use Arduino library.